 Be sure to offer employees formal, written information about exactly how your policy operates.
 If people have questions or concerns, ensure that you can direct them to a knowledgeable individual who can investigate unique situations, and make decisions that align with company priorities.

 BYOD raises many questions, such as:

 - How do you obtain visibility within a device, and gain control over it, when you don’t own it?

 - To whom does the information on an employee-owned device belong?

 - Are files that are viewed on the device also downloadable onto the device?

 - Can company data or files be wiped or deleted remotely, without harming the user’s personal apps, files or data?

 - What happens when an employee leaves the organization?

-For more on this topic, be sure to regularly visit Cyber Talk.
+For more on BYOD security, be sure to visit Cyber Talk.